estimated reading time: 34 min

 Tactics

 Invitation (Chiamata) provides an opening by exaggerated parry or position (apparent tempo) to an opponent to provoke him to attack the target offered.
 The challenger must have the answer for potential attack prepared: counterattack, parry-riposte.
-The advantage of a well-executed invitation is that it reduces the range of actions to take into account and gives the opponent the feeling that he can hit freely.
+The advantage of a well-executed challenge is that it reduces the range of actions to take into account and gives the opponent the feeling that he can hit freely.

 Provocation has a similar goal to the invitation.
 Only the way of stimulation can be more diverse.
 Blade strike, stamping, exaggerated backswings or pulling the weapon.